-- 81. With respect to human data, the scientists pointed out that EFSA agreed with IARC that there was "limited evidence of carcinogenicity" for non-Hodgkin lymphoma, but EFSA nonetheless dismissed an association between glyphosate exposure and carcinogenicity.
+83. With respect to human data, the scientists pointed out that EFSA agreed with

+IARC that there was "limited evidence of carcinogenicity" for non-Hodgkin lymphoma, but EFSA nonetheless dismissed an association between glyphosate exposure and carcinogenicity.
 IARC applies three levels of evidence in its analyses of human data, including sufficient evidence and limited evidence.
 EFSA's ultimate conclusion that "there was no unequivocal evidence for a clear and strong association of NHL with glyphosate" was misleading because it was tantamount to IARC's highest level of evidence: "sufficient evidence," which means that a causal relationship has been established.
-However, the scientists argued, "[I]egitimate public health concerns arise when 'causality is credible,' i.e., when there is limited evidence."
-46 - acroinogenicity data were "scientifically unacceptable," particularly in BfR's use of historical control data and in its trend analysis.
+However, the scientists argued, "[l]egitimate public health concerns arise when 'causality is credible,' i.e., when there is limited evidence."49

+Among its many other deficiencies, EFSA's conclusions regarding animal 84. carcinogenicity data were "scientifically unacceptable," particularly in BfR's use of historical control data and in its trend analysis.
 Indeed, BfR's analysis directly contradicted the Organisation for Economic Co-operation and Development ("OECD") testing guidelines while citing and purporting to follow those same guidelines.
 For instance, the EFSA report dismisses observed trends in tumor incidence "because there are no individual treatment groups that are significantly different from controls and because the maximum observed response is reportedly within the range of the historical control data."
 However, according to the scientists, concurrent controls are recommended over historical controls in all guidelines, scientific reports, and publications, and, if it is employed, historical control data "should be from studies in the same timeframe, for the same exact animal strain, preferably from the same laboratory or the same supplier and preferably reviewed by the same pathologist."
 BfR's use of historical control data violated these precautions: "only a single study used the same mouse strain as the historical controls, but was reported more than 10 years after the historical control dataset was developed."
 Further deviating from sound scientific practices, the data used by the BfR came from studies in seven different laboratories.
 The scientists concluded:

 BfR reported seven positive mouse studies with three studies showing increases in renal tumors, two with positive findings for hemangiosarcomas, and two with positive findings for malignant lymphomas.
 BfR additionally reported two positive findings for tumors in rats.
-Eliminating the inappropriate use of historical data, the unequivocal conclusion is that these are not negative studies, but in fact document the carcinogenicity of glyphosate in laboratory animals.47

-- 83. The letter also critiqued the EFSA report's lack of transparency and the opacity surrounding the data cited in the report: "citations for almost all of the references, even those from the open scientific literature, have been redacted from the document" and "there are no authors or contributors listed for either document, a requirement for publication in virtually all scientific journals."
-Because BfR relied on unpublished, confidential industry-provided studies, it is "impossible for any scientist not associated with BfR to review this conclusion with scientific confidence." - 84.
-On March 3, 2016, the letter was published in the Journal of Epidemiology & Community Health.
-49
+Eliminating the inappropriate use of historical data, the unequivocal conclusion is that these are not negative studies, but in fact document the carcinogenicity of glyphosate in laboratory animals.50 opacity surrounding the data cited in the report: "citations for almost all of the references, even those from the open scientific literature, have been redacted from the document" and "there are no authors or contributors listed for either document, a requirement for publication in virtually all scientific journals."
+Because BfR relied on unpublished, confidential industry-provided studies, it is "impossible for any scientist not associated with BfR to review this conclusion with scientific confidence."51